 To get rid of burning and swelling afterward soothe your skin by using ice to numb the area.
-You can also use aloe vera and lotion to calm inflamed skin and to provide relaxing pain relief.
+You can also use aloe vera and lotion to calm inflamed skin and provide relaxing pain relief.

 When in doubt see a professional!
 Professional stylists are generally eyebrow wrangling pros.
 Pain doesn’t hurt as much when you aren’t doing it yourself.
 Plus, with a quick wax or eyebrow threading, you’ll have the perfect shape for your face in a matter of minutes.